ckchengucsd/SMTCellUCSD-MH/README.md

 ```
 ## Design Your Own Cell
 For setting up the cell configuration and customize cell based on your own designs, please visit this documentation [here](https://github.com/ckchengucsd/SMTCellUCSD/blob/main/doc/Design.md).

+## PROBE3.0 Compatibility
+PROBE3.0 is a systematic framework for design-technology pathfinding with improved design enablement.
+It is a powerful tool for generating custom PDKs.
+In _SMTCell_, we use PROBE3.0 to generate custom PDKs.
+We provide our Layout-vs-Schematic (LVS) deck and netlist for 2T/3T/4T cells under [here](./PROBE3.0_toolInputs).

 ## Releases at a Glance
 - **Version 1.5** (2025/01/24)